swyxio/swyxdotio/content/writing/technical/react/react-survey-2019.md

 I didn't present this as it was less relevant to the meetup attendees but the main takeaways:

-- people generally happy with the state of moderation
+- People are generally happy with the state of moderation (yay!)
 - 50% of respondents check /r/reactjs daily
-- people want less newbie questions and blogspam
+- a small but vocal set of people want less newbie questions and blogspam.
+We are discussing this actively.
-- people want more curation at all levels. for free of course.
+- people want more curation at all levels (for free of course).

 I also adopted the branding of "**/r/Reactjs is the Front Page of React**" inspired by Reddit's "[Front Page of the Internet](https://www.quora.com/How-and-why-is-Reddit-known-as-the-front-page-of-the-internet)" branding.